 * 30 points of General Education

-See a list of courses available within the Bachelor of Music, including those for Creative Practice: Popular Music:
+Discover the courses available within the Bachelor of Music, including those for Creative Practice: Popular Music.

 Help and advice

 You are welcome to email or visit our Student Centre with any subject-related queries.

 Creative Arts and Industries Student Centre

 Level 2, Building 421